Ultimate Guide to Emergency Motorcycle Braking

 • If either wheel locks, release that brake immediately and reapply with less pressure.

-• If the rear wheel lifts off the ground, release some front brake pressure to stop the bike tipping forward.
+• If the rear wheel lifts off the ground, release some front brake pressure to stop the bike tipping forwards.

 • Disengage the clutch as you come to a halt